Deformed SPDE models with an application to spatial modeling of significant wave height: Existence and estimation of -space

 \section{Existence and estimation of $\dspace$-space}

-As mentioned in Section \ref{sec:estimation}, we do not parametrize the model using the deformation function $\warp^{-1}$ directly.
-This is not needed since the model only depends on $\warp^{-1}$ through the $H$ matrix.
-However, knowing $\warp^{-1}$ or $\dspace$ can in certain applications be of interest in itself since it might carry with it some physical interpretations, can be used to visualize deformations, and makes it possible to analyze data using techniques that relies on stationarity and/or isotropy.
-In order to acquire a $\dspace$-space from the estimated $H(\psp)$, three problems have to be taken care of.

-Firstly, $J[\warp^{-1}]$ is not uniquely defined by $H$.
-A simple example of this is the stationary case where it is not possible to identify maps, $\warp^{-1}: \mathcal{G} \to \mathcal{D}$, that only differ by one being the mirror of the other with respect to some plane.
+As mentioned in Section~\ref{sec:estimation}, we do not parametrize the model using the deformation function, $\warp^{-1}$, directly.
+This is not needed since the model only depends on $\warp^{-1}$ through the $\tilde{H}$ matrix.
+However, knowing $\warp^{-1}$ or $\dspace$ can in certain applications be of interest in itself since it might convey some physical interpretations, can be used to visualize deformations, and makes it possible to analyze data using techniques that relies on stationarity and/or isotropy.
+In order to acquire a $\dspace$-space from the estimated $\tilde{H}(\psp)$, three problems have to be taken care of.
+Firstly, $J[\warp^{-1}]$ is not uniquely defined by $\tilde{H}$.
+A simple example of this is the stationary case where it is not possible to identify maps, $\warp^{-1}: \mathcal{G} \to \mathcal{D}$, that only differ by one being the mirror of the other with respect to an arbitrary plane through the origin.
 In this case, we can restrict $\warp^{-1}$ to the subset of all differentiable maps which have positive definite and symmetric Jacobian matrices.
-With that restriction we are able to identify $J[\warp^{-1}]$ from $H$ since they share eigenvectors and the eigenvalues of $J[\warp^{-1}]$ are just the inverse square root of those for $H$.
+With that restriction we are able to identify $J[\warp^{-1}]$ from $\tilde{H}$ since they share eigenvectors and the eigenvalues of $J[\warp^{-1}]$ are just the inverse square root of those for $\tilde{H}$.

 Secondly, for non-stationary fields where $J[\warp^{-1}]$ is spatially varying, the rows of $J[\warp^{-1}]$ correspond to vector fields.
-Since these vector fields are potential fields of the components of $\warp^{-1}$ they have to be conservative.
-It is not clear to the authors what further restrictions this puts on the spatially varying, symmetric, and positive definite matrices $H$.
+Since these vector fields are potential fields of the elements of $\warp^{-1}$ they have to be conservative.
+It is not clear to the authors what further restrictions this puts on the spatially varying, symmetric, and positive definite matrices $\tilde{H}$.

-Thirdly, even given a matrix-valued function $J[\warp^{-1}]$ that is the Jacobian of some function $\warp^{-1}$, $\warp^{-1}$ is not necessarily injective.
-For the sake of the argument, let us just consider $\warp^{-1}$ as a mapping $\warp^{-1}:\gspace \to \dspace$, not necessarily injective.
-The inverse function theorem \citep{lit:spivak} states that there exists a differentiable injective function in an open set around a point, $\psp$, if $\determinant{J[\warp^{-1}](\psp)} \neq 0$.
-This is a necessary but unfortunately not sufficient condition to guarantee that $\warp^{-1}$ is injective.
-When $\warp^{-1}$ is not injective we say that $\dspace$ folds, i.e. several points in $\gspace$ maps to the same point in $\dspace$.